sullof/deploy-utils/README.md

-# DeployUtils
+# EthDeployUtils

 A very opinionated set of utilities to deploy and upgrade my Hardhat projects.
-You are welcome to use it, but it's not meant to be a general purpose tool.
+You are welcome to use it, but it's not meant to be a general purpose tool, also because I may introduce breaking changes at any time.

 ## History

-**1.0.0-beta.8**
-- if `constructorTypes` not an array, it assumes the third parameter is the salt

-**1.0.0-beta.7**
-- `deployContractViaNickSFactory` returns now the contract, instead of the address
+**1.0.0-beta.0**

+- First version

 ## License
 MIT - Copyright (C) 2021+ Francesco Sullo